Skip to content

 Marks

-In GenomeSpy, visualizations are built from marks, which are geometric shapes, such as points, rectangles, and lines, that represent data objects (or rows in tabular data).
+In GenomeSpy, visualizations are built from marks, which are geometric shapes, such as points, ticks, arrows, rectangles, and lines, that represent data objects (or rows in tabular data).
 These marks are mapped to the data using the encoding property, which specifies which visual channels, such as x, color, and size, should be used to encode the data fields.
 By adjusting the encodings, you can present the same data in a wide range of visual forms, such as scatterplots, bar charts, and heatmaps.

 Example: Specifying the mark type